2017 St. Louis Cardinals season: Cards in a virtual tie for first in NL Central

 After the 6–5 win on August 12 (61–56, .521) and the Cubs' loss later that night (60–55, .522), the teams were in a virtual tie for first place in the NL Central.
 The August 12 win was the team's season-high eighth consecutive win.
-Carlos Martinez won his ninth game, and Paul DeJong hit his team-leading 17th home run for the deciding run in the seventh inning.
+Carlos Martínez won his ninth game, and Paul DeJong hit his team-leading 17th home run for the deciding run in the seventh inning.
 The Cardinals' eight-game winning streak was their most since April 28 to May 5, 2015, and the longest of Matheny's managerial career.
 The Cards were five and one-half games back less than two weeks ago.
 DeJong's team-leading 17th home run came in his 64th game and 244th at-bat.
 He tied five other Cardinals for the seventh-most home runs by a rookie in Cardinals' history, with six of them coming in the seventh inning or later.
 He was slashing .291/.320/.566.
 Before the game on August 12, his 16 home runs in his first 63 games were second only to future Hall of Famer Albert Pujols' 20 in the same number of games in 2001.
 During the team's eight-game winning streak, DeJong 's ability and consistency played a pivotal role.
 He had at least one hit in all but one of those games, with three home runs and nine RBIs over that stretch.
 Combined with the 13 homers he hit in 48 games with the AAA Memphis, DeJong has 30 home runs this season.
 Adam Wainwright's hit in the August 11 game drove in his 11th RBI, which led all MLB pitchers.
 Compared to the team's previous game on August 11 for their seventh consecutive win (8–5), the six runs scored on August 12 were the lowest from the previous six games, when eight runs or more were scored.
 That streak was the first time since April 11–16, 2011, tying the franchise record.
 The club also achieved the feat Sept.
 9–15, 1922.

 However, following the win, the Cardinals would lose three straight and five of their next seven games.
 The Cubs, in the same span, won six of eight games to extend the lead over the Cardinals to 3.5 games as of August 21.